nesmanpro/test-omlineGW/README.md

 - Use the *"OpenableComponent"* to display at least one form.
 - Show the status of each CRUD operation using the *BannerComponent*, whether the operation is successful or not.
 - The table must be automatically refreshed whenever any CRUD operation is successful.
-- User's password must be validated before creating the user.
+- User's password must be validated before creating and updating the user, comparing it to a second password field.

 ## :outbox_tray: Share the result